Traditional Mexican Dishes to Try in Sayulita: 29 Classics You’ll Love

 🍳 Chilaquiles

-Chilaquiles are a beloved breakfast dish made by simmering crisp tortilla chips in red or green salsa until lightly softened, then topping them with crema, cheese, onion, and sometimes shredded chicken or fried eggs.
+Chilaquiles are one of Mexico’s most beloved breakfast dishes, made by gently simmering crisp tortilla chips in red or green salsa until just softened, then topping them with crema, crumbled cheese, onion, and often shredded chicken or a fried egg.

-Around town, chilaquiles appear in cafés and family kitchens, offering an energizing start to the day with just the right blend of texture and warmth.
+Throughout Sayulita, chilaquiles are a breakfast favorite served in cafés and family kitchens alike, offering a satisfying start to the day with the perfect balance of crisp texture, vibrant salsa, and comforting warmth.

 🍤 Aguachile